 - B. The following are examples of projects necessitating a Temporary Improvement Location Permit process: - Temporary sign - Tent sale - Construction trailer - Model home - Fireworks Stand - Carnival/Entertainment Stage (not associated with a Board of Public Works and Safety approved event) - C. Exemptions From A Temporary Improvement Location Permit: Temporary signs that meet one of the following criteria shall be exempt from obtaining an Improvement Location Permit: - 1.
 Residential: The sign is less than six (6) square feet in area, in a residential zoning district, and is located on-premise; - 2.
 Real Estate: The sign is a real estate sign located on-premise and advertising the property for sale or lease; or - 3.
-Election: The sign is for an election and complies with Indiana Code 36-1-3-11.
+Political: The sign is for a political campaign.